Frequently Asked Questions

 Can mxHERO improve search functionality by using meta-data tags when uplifting content from email into content storage platforms?

 Yes - but this is cloud platform dependent.
-For integrations with Box and Egnyte, this works very well as the API and inherent metadata templates allow for mxHERO to not only process content from email but to enrich it with meta-data when we place it automatically into Box or Egnyte.
-For Google and Microsoft - this metadata capability does not exist.
+For integrations that support metadata, this works very well as the API and inherent metadata templates allow for mxHERO to not only process content from email but to enrich it with meta-data when we place it automatically into the cloud storage system.

 Does mxHERO have videos available showing key functionality (e.g. demos)?